2-ESHKERE-1/eshkere/README.md

-# thith is my repoditory
+# this is my repoditory

 ### MY name is Sasha